Mission

 What to Expect:

 Your participants will get an up-close introduction to three or four of our raptors and learn more about each raptor species.
-We will discuss the history of the Iowa Raptor Project and examine a variety of topics related to raptor conservation.
+We will tailor our discussion to your group's needs and interests.

 Cancellations: